What is scratch space?

-Scratch space is particularly useful where you are generating large amounts of intermediate data that:
+Scratch space is useful where you are generating large amounts of intermediate data that:

-Can be replaced fairly easily in case of data loss
+- Can be replaced easily in case of data loss

 Requesting scratch space

-Disk space is managed by the supervising academic - you may be asked to reduce your usage to accommodate other users
+The available space is limited, and managed by the owner of the cluster - they might ask you to reduce your usage to make space for other people